karlbateman/RICKSHAW/README.md

   ;
 ```

-Once the Rickshaw image has been built and the container launched you should be
-able to visit <http://localhost:8888> in your web browser.
+Visit <http://localhost:8888> in your web browser.

 ## Packages